rafael-longo/calcularte-content-creator/memory-bank/progress.md

 *   **Persistent Session Memory:** The CLI is now stateful.
 It uses the `SQLiteSession` from the OpenAI Agents SDK to remember conversation history across multiple commands.
 New `session` commands (`start`, `status`, `end`, `clear`) have been added to manage this feature.
 *   **Robust Session Management:** The CLI is now significantly more robust and user-friendly.
 Sessions are persistent in a `sessions.db` file, start automatically, and are protected by a token limit safeguard to prevent excessive API costs.
 A new `session inspect` command allows for easy debugging.
 *   **System-Wide Stability (`asyncio` fix):** A critical bug related to the `asyncio` event loop was identified and fixed across all agent-calling modules (`BrandStrategistAgent`, `OrchestratorAgent`), ensuring stable operation within the synchronous CLI environment.
+*   **Autonomous Maestro Agent (Enhancement #8):** A new `MaestroAgent` provides a single, conversational entry point to the system's capabilities.
+It uses an "Agents as Tools" architecture, orchestrating specialist agents (`CreativeDirector`, `Copywriter`, etc.) and `FunctionTools` to fulfill high-level user prompts via the new `maestro` CLI command.

 ## 2. What's Left to Build

 The next phase of development will focus on implementing the remaining strategic enhancements, as outlined in the `docs/` directory.

 **Enhancement Roadmap:**
-8.  **Implement the Autonomous Maestro Agent:** Create a single, powerful, conversational entry point to the system (maestro command) managed by an autonomous MaestroAgent.
-This agent will interpret high-level user prompts and orchestrate the system's full capabilities by using specialist agents and functions as tools.
+9.  **Improve agents instructions:**.
-9.  **Create an Interactive CLI Refinement Loop:** Make the refinement process conversational.
+10.  **Create an Interactive CLI Refinement Loop:** Make the refinement process conversational.

 After these enhancements are implemented, the project will proceed to the development of the web interface (FastAPI backend and React frontend).

 ## 3. Current Status

-The project has successfully completed the first seven enhancements from the roadmap, including the critical "Robust Session Management" feature.
-The system is now significantly more stable, observable, and user-friendly, with key safeguards and debugging tools in place.
-The foundation for advanced conversational features is now solid.
+The project has successfully completed the first eight enhancements from the roadmap.
+The implementation of the `MaestroAgent` marks a significant architectural milestone, shifting the primary interaction model to a more flexible and powerful conversational paradigm.
+The system is now ready for the final core enhancement before moving to web UI development.

 ## 4. Known Issues